 Ronaldo’s second goal was of a goalkeeping howler, as arguably, the best goalkeeper in the world, David de Gea got his basics completely wrong as it seemed like he took his eyes of the ball at the last moment.

 Diego Costa scored twice in the game to bring Spain back from one goal deficit on both occasions, but their third goal was a thing of beauty.
 Nacho Fernandez didn’t just put Spain ahead, but also scored one of the goals of the tournament.
 The full-back came charging in to the lose ball and blasted it to the inside of the far post, from 20 yards out.
-Rui Patricio could only watch the ball thud into the woodwork.
+Rui Patricio could only watch the ball thud into the woodwork and find the net.
 It was a thing of beauty!

 When it just looked like Spaniards were taking all three points, Portugal won a free kick at the edge of the box and it was all down to one man, Cristiano Ronaldo.
-With only two minutes of regulation time remaining, the Portuguese skipper produced one, straight of the top drawer, to the top corner, around the wall.
+With only two minutes of regulation time remaining, the Portuguese skipper produced one, straight of the top drawer, to the top corner, around the wall to find the net.

 This was a match that was meant for the neutrals.
 It had a perfect script.